Chattanooga Suspends Curbside Recycling

 Three colorful leaves lined up together

-Photo by me
+Photo by Marie Cullis.

 To remove, or not to remove

-I am a proponent of letting nature go through its natural process.
+I am a proponent of letting nature go through its natural processes.
 We leave our leaves in the fall and by spring we either mow them and let the bits settle into the ground, or we rake them and put them in our compost bin.
 Leave your leaves if you can!
 Let your kids or dogs play in them.
 This is the most natural and Earth-friendly option.

 But leaves can sometimes cause problems and in those situations must be removed.
 Leaves left on some types of grass will smother grass growth come spring.
 Leaves left in your yard can also allow a certain type of outdoor mold to grow on your lawn.
-Leaf dander can really affect people with allergies (I’m one of them, so no argument there).
+Leaf dander can affect people with allergies (I’m one of them, so no argument there).
 Also, leaves cannot be left on roofs and in gutters for obvious reasons.

 Ways NOT to Dispose of Leaves